romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial1_2-en.md

 ### Tag selectors

 You just have to use the name of the tag (`a`, `p`, `img`,...) without further decorator.
-If we want to give the pink color for all links `<a>` on a page, you must write
+If we want to give the purple color for all links `<a>` on a page, you must write

 ```css